ConnorDonegan/Stan-IAR/README.md

     provided in this README.md file;
 -   `BYM2.stan` Example code for the BYM2 model;
 -   `demo-BYM2.R` Example R code for fitting the BYM2 model.
--   `BYM2-b.stan` Another way to program the ICAR/BYM2 model in Stan (thanks to Mizi Morris).
-This one is fully contained, with the ICAR function inside the Stan model.
-(In the near future, all the files here might be updated to adopt this indexing method.)
+-   `BYM2-b.stan` Alternative code for the ICAR/BYM2 model in Stan (courtesy of Mizi Morris–this is currently under revision, please use `BYM2.stan` for now).

-The foundation for the Stan code was first presented in Morris’ Stan [case study](https://github.com/stan-dev/example-models/blob/master/knitr/car-iar-poisson/nb_data_funs.R) and Morris et al. (2020).
-The code here is updated to allow for disconnected graph structures including zero-neighbor observations.
-It includes some additional code and ideas from Mitiz Morris and some from myself.
-This project also benefited from some work by [Adam Howes](https://athowes.github.io/2020/11/10/fast-disconnected-car/) (particularly his approach to indexing).
-I am solely responsible for any errors or oversights.
+The foundation for the efficient Stan code for ICAR models was first presented in Morris’ Stan [case study](https://github.com/stan-dev/example-models/blob/master/knitr/car-iar-poisson/nb_data_funs.R) and Morris et al. (2020).
+I’ve adapted the model to handle a variety of common scenarios, particularly the presence of observations with zero neighbors or data from multiple regions that are disconnected from each other.
+These situations impact the calculation of the log probability as well as how the terms of the BYM model can be combined.
+I drew on previous work by [Adam Howes](https://athowes.github.io/2020/11/10/fast-disconnected-car/) (particularly, some of his approach to indexing), and the repository also includes some additional code from Mitiz Morris (where indicated).
+I am solely responsible for any errors or oversights here.

-For an introduction to these models see Morris’ [Stan case study](https://mc-stan.org/users/documentation/case-studies/icar_stan.html).
+For a general introduction to ICAR models (including spatio-temporal specifications) see Haining and Li (2020).
+For an introduction to their implementation in Stan see Morris’ [Stan case study](https://mc-stan.org/users/documentation/case-studies/icar_stan.html).
+For a deeper read see Rue and Held (2005).

 ### The ICAR prior